 This strain can give you a mild to moderate high depending on your experience with cannabis and the THC:CBD ratio expressed in the final product.
-Some users report a reduction in anxiety and anger and an increase in calm after consuming Cannatonic.
+Some users report a reduction in anxiety and anger and an increase in calming feelings after using Cannatonic.

-Northern Lights is not the ideal choice for daytime use and is considered best consumed when you want to fall asleep.
+Northern Lights is not ideal for daytime use and is considered best consumed when you want to fall asleep.

 Unlike Northern Lights, Harlequin may be ideal for consumption during the day.
 This CBD-rich strain has also been praised as suitable for cannabis beginners.
 Harlequin has a fruity mango flavor profile, likely due to terpene myrcene.
 Anecdotal reports suggest that people consume Harlequin cannabis products to treat anxiety and depression, and chronic pain.